 Here’s something to jazz up your midweek meals – Balsamic Pork Chops!!
 Seared to perfection with a gorgeous thick golden crust, and served with a balsamic glaze that is tangy and sweet – but not too sweet.

-The balsamic syrup for this recipe is a great one to add to your arsenal because it is a secret weapon for wickedly delicious super fast meals (GREAT with chicken!) and to use as a drizzle to fancy things up – just like restaurants do!
+The balsamic reduction in this recipe is a great one to add to your arsenal because it is a secret weapon for wickedly delicious super fast meals (GREAT with chicken!).
+Use as a drizzle to fancy things up – just like restaurants do!

-I’m revealing another of my secret weapon recipes today – Balsamic Syrup.
-Also known as Balsamic Glaze.
-Or Balsamic Reduction.
-And probably a handful of other names that I don’t know about!
+Also known as Balsamic Glaze, Balsamic Syrup – and probably a handful of other names that I don’t know about!

 It’s made with just balsamic vinegar and brown sugar that is reduced until syrupy.
 The flavour is quite intense – tangy and sweet – so you don’t need very much of it when used as a sauce like in this recipe.